clementpoh/toposort/README.md

 between the vertices.
 Vertex labels may include punctuation and spaces.
 You may wish to use the function `fgets()` in the standard C library for reading vertex labels.
 Vertices are to be identified using the integers
-$0 \ldots n - 1$.
+$0 ... n - 1$.
 Here is an example of the file format:

     3
     COMP10001